-Key Actions: Nourishes Lungs, Nourishes Stomach Yin, Tonifies the Spleen, Clears Heat, Moistens Dryness, Moistens the Sinews, Tonifies the Kidneys.
+Key Actions: Nourishes Lungs, Nourishes Stomach Yin, Tonifies the Spleen, Clears Heat, Moistens Dryness, Moistens the Sinews, Tonifies the Kidneys

-Medicinal Uses: Dry cough, dry throat, thirst, irritability, chronic respiratory disorders with consumptive cough, wasting and thirsting disorder with intense hunger and constipation, hunger but no desire to eat, dull epigastric pain, upset stomach, dry mouth and tongue, pain, spasms in the sinews, dizziness due to internal wind, low back pain, hemorrhoids, skin ulcers, boils, bruises.
+Medicinal Uses: Dry cough, dry throat, thirst, irritability, chronic respiratory disorders with consumptive cough, wasting and thirsting disorder with intense hunger and constipation, hunger with no desire to eat, dull epigastric pain, upset stomach, dry mouth and tongue, pain, spasms in the sinews, dizziness due to internal wind, low back pain, hemorrhoids, skin ulcers, boils, bruises.

 Parts Most Frequently Used: Root

 Caution: Solomon’s seal root is safe to use.
 However, parts of the plant are poisonous.
 The roots and tender shoots are safe to eat; the rest of the plant, especially the berries, are poisonous.

 Key Constituents: Saponins, Convallamarin, Asparagine, Gum, Sugar, Starch, Pectin, Alkaloids, Vitamin A